burycorpse/Aimmy-guis/ui libarys/meletonin remake/readme.md

 # Melatonin gui recreation for aimmy!
-heres a img
+![melatonin](https://raw.githubusercontent.com/burycorpse/Aimmy-guis/main/image.png)
 this image doesnt have buttons bc its straight from the xaml lol
-![melatonin](https://raw.githubusercontent.com/burycorpse/Aimmy-guis/main/image.png)